BustedTees/teepublic-react/README.md

 // We will talk about this in Step 9 import { TeePublicRoutes } from '../TeePublicConfiguration'

-export default class TeePublicCart extends Component {
+export default class MySiteCart extends Component {
   render () {
     return (
       <div className='teepublic cart'>